Dylon Powley: Club career

 In April 2021, Powley signed with Atlético Ottawa for 2021.

 He led the league in minutes played, finishing with the second most saves in the season, as Atletico finished bottom of the league table.
 He departed the club at the end of the season.
-On 1 February 2022, Powley announced his retirement from the sport.
+During the season, he was a leading figure in the league's players' attempts to unionize.
+On February 1, 2022, Powley announced his retirement from the sport.